SgfdDttt/sara/README.md

 # Statutory Reasoning Assessment
 The dataset and Prolog program can be found [here](https://nlp.jhu.edu/law/).
 The paper can be found [here](https://arxiv.org/abs/2005.05257).
+Legal BERT and Tax Vectors can be found [here](https://doi.org/10.7281/T1/N1X6I4).

 # Installing
 Install the required Python packages with `pip install -r requirements.txt`.
 To run the Prolog program, you need SWI-Prolog version 7.2.3 for amd64.